 - Sensor channel - Sensor mode: ratiometric voltage or current supply mode. - Input range: The gain of the analog front end has to be chosen with respect to the maximum sensor signal span and to this has also adjusted the zero point of the ADC - Additional offset compensation: The extended analog offset compensation has to be enabled if required, e.g. if the sensor offset voltage is near to or larger than the sensor span. - Resolution/response time: The A/D converter has to be configured for resolution and converting scheme (first or second order).
 These settings influence the sampling rate, signal integration time and this way the noise immunity.
-The Sample Order influences the response time too. - Ability to invert the sensor bridge inputs - Analog output - Choice of output method (voltage value, current loop, PWM) for output register 1. - Optional choice of additional output register 2: PWM via IO1 or alarm out module via IO1/2. - Digital communication: The preferred protocol and its parameter have to be set.
+The Sample Order influences the response time too. - Ability to invert the sensor bridge inputs - S Analog output - Choice of output method (voltage value, current loop, PWM) for output register 1. - Optional choice of additional output register 2: PWM via IO1 or alarm out module via IO1/2. - S Digital communication: The preferred protocol and its parameter have to be set. - S Temperature - The temperature measure source for the temperature correction has to be chosen. - The temperature measure source T1 sensor type for the temperature correction has to be chosen (only T1 is usable for correction!!!) - Optional: the temperature measure channel as the second output has to be chosen. - S Supply voltage: For non-ratiometric output the voltage regulation has to be configured.